Culture: The Flavors of Philadelphia Life

 Historical old St. Peter's Church at 2nd and Pine called the ladies in to consult on why the beautiful old church built in 1764 would develop a dip in its roof, and were soon told that a rafter had rotted underneath the dip.
 Further investigations showed that all of the rafters were rotted at the point where they joined the top of the walls, and had to be replaced or reinforced.
 It eventually developed that a two-million dollar campaign had to be undertaken to finance the restoration.
 The details of the problem were the rafters had been made of gum wood, which is now unobtainable, and substitute wood of the same quality had to be identified, located, and transported.
 The original builder named Smith had also built Carpenter's Hall, so he knew what he was doing; it was just hard to find the same materials.
 The original construction might have lasted another couple hundred years, except there was a time when the upscale Society Hill neighborhood had largely been abandoned to fruit and vegetable distribution, and the congregation dwindled.
 To save money, the attic had been insulated to save heating costs.
 It did that, all right, but unfortunately it caused moisture to form, and rot to ensue.
 Bob Linck, a roofing contractor who was sitting near me, commented that it just went to prove an old adage.
 Eventually, the economy of excellence would emerge, and demonstrate its value.
 If reduced cost is what you want, just build things right, and leave them alone.

 My mother-in-law had always been very self-assured, and this time she drew herself up in full nurse dignity.
-"Mrs. Pulitzer," she said, "I don't feel a bit sorry for you."
+"Mrs. Moore," she said, "I don't feel a bit sorry for you."
 But as more than a century goes past, I have come to see the rich lady had a point.
 What purpose is there to being rich, if you are expected to spend large amounts of time being a clerk?
 There were diamonds and minks to be got out of storage for the banquets, and then put away with moth crystals.
 There were silver spoons to be counted, and portraits of ancestors to be varnished.
 The gardener seemed to dipping into the best wine, the kitchen maid didn't clean up properly, the roof in the Florida house leaked.
 Instead of being the rich lady with a glamorous life, she was at best acting the part of mayor of a small town.
 And instead of being awestruck, her hired nurse was in effect telling her she was a spoiled brat.
-Now, to be the head nurse of a famous hospital, helping the doughboys win the war to end all wars, there was somebody to look up to.
+The story dramatizes, to be the head nurse of a famous hospital, helping the doughboys win the war to end all wars, that was somebody to look up to.

 It wasn't the work.
-Anyone who has watched nurses rebel against typewriters in one generation and sit glued to the monitor with a very similar keyboard in the computerized phase of change, can recognize it wasn't the work.
+Anyone who has watched nurses rebel against typewriters in one generation and sit glued to a monitor with a very similar keyboard in the computerized phase of change, can recognize it wasn't the work.
 Not even if it means picking bloody sponges off the operating room floor, or the final degradation of digging out an impaction with others watching you do it.
 The hallmark, the final test, was to do it without hesitation, and never display the slightest sign of complaint.
 Because the point of pride was to be useful without the slightest sign of disgust.
-Dignity, doing something other girls recoiled at doing.
+Dignity, doing something which other girls recoiled at doing.
 The snotty little brats.

 It took some time for me to recognize that the image of nursing was formed in Nursing School, so strongly that the Nursing School was really the heart of any hospital.
 They would come back to reunions for generations, regaling their old friends with stories of Miss This or That, the tough old head nurse with a heart of gold.
 The head nurse was the mother-figure, and the role model.
 Anything you could do, she could do better.
 When she dismissed you, you deserved to be dismissed.
 You didn't know starch until you saw her starched uniform.
 And cap.
 You could tell what school had trained her, after a glance at her cap.
-And when the caps went, the uniforms were replaced with green unironed operating room gowns, not the same thing, at all.
-The schools were replaced by money from the US Government, sought out by the nursing lobby, and eagerly accepted by the administrators of hospitals, who didn't know what they were doing.
+And when the caps went, the uniforms were replaced with green un-ironed operating room gowns, not the same thing, at all.
+The schools were replaced by money from the US Government, sought after by the nursing lobby, and eagerly accepted by the administrators of hospitals, who didn't know what they were doing.
 The girls didn't know any better, either, thinking what they needed was a diploma.
 So now we contemplate a nurse with a bachelor's degree, or even a doctorate, without the faintest idea what to do, placed in charge of practical nurses in their forties who know everything about nursing worth knowing.
 So they retreat into the nurse's lounge, writing volumes of notes which no one ever reads.
 The girls who enter the few schools left are much the same.
 Show me a well-run hospital and I'll show you a hospital that still has a school.
 Show me a hospital that recruits its nurses from a near-by university, and I'll show you a hospital which is run by administrators.

 Working as a woman doctor in the days when women were limited to 10% of the admissions to many colleges, and often excluded entirely, Mary Blakely graduated first in her co-ed class at Binghamton (NY) High School, followed by first in her class at Bryn Mawr College, and then first in her class at Columbia University's College of Physicians and Surgeons.
 In fact, she had the highest grades in five years at Bryn Mawr, and was selected as a medical interne at the Massachusetts General Hospital, going on to the nation's most prestigious radiology residency under Ross Golden at Presbyterian Hospital in New York, and subsequently with Aubry Hampton.
 During much of that time, she lived in Philadelphia and commuted on the train to New York.
 She had married me a year earlier, and the train conductor grew visibly more anxious as she became increasingly pregnant during the several-month commute from Philadelphia's Broad Street Station to Penn Station in New York.
 Both railroad stations have since been torn down, and the baby she was carrying has been retired for ten years after being Managing Director at Morgan Stanley.